 - Explain the difference between a food allergy and a food intolerance

-- Identify various symptoms of food allergies, the tests most likely to reveal them and eight common allergy tests that should not be relied upon for diagnosis
+- Recognize various symptoms of food allergies, the tests most likely to reveal them, and eight common allergy tests that should not be relied upon for diagnosis

 The course is intended for nutrition professionals